luciangreen/List-Prolog-to-Prolog-Converter/README.md

 Converts List Prolog code to Prolog code.

-List Prolog Interpreter is an interpreter for a different version of Prolog that is in list format, making it easier to generate List Prolog programs.
-The interpreter is an algorithm that parses and runs List Prolog code.
-This converter helps List Prolog programs to be converted to Prolog.
+List Prolog (LP) Interpreter (available <a href="https://github.com/luciangreen/listprologinterpreter">here</a>) (is an interpreter for a different version of Prolog that is in list format, making it easier to generate List Prolog programs.
+The LP interpreter is an algorithm that parses and runs List Prolog code.
+The converter helps List Prolog programs to be converted to Prolog.
 The interpreter and converter are written in SWI-Prolog.

 # Installing

+* Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.

+* Load List Prolog by downloading the <a href="https://github.com/luciangreen/listprologinterpreter">repository from GitHub</a>.

-* Download the repository to your machine.
+* Download this repository to your machine.
 In the SWI-Prolog environment, enter:
-`['listprolog'].`

-* Load List Prolog by downloading the <a href="https://github.com/luciangreen/listprologinterpreter">repository from GitHub</a>.

-* Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.

-* Load the List Prolog Interpreter by typing:
 `['listprolog'].`

 * Load the List Prolog to Prolog Converter by typing:
 `['lp2pconverter'].`